-Refer to Figure B-4
+Refer to Figure B.4

-- Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from. the Wire Feed Drive Roll (3).
-Ensure that the groove size in the feeding position on the drive roll matches the wire size being used. - 2.
-Carefully detach the end of the wire from the spool.
+- Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from the Wire Feed Drive Roll (3).
+Ensure that the groove size in the feeding position on the drive roll matches the wire size being used.
+This occurs when the desired groove is located on the inside, toward the feedplate.
+See Maintenance section for further information. - Carefully detach the end of the wire from the spool.
 To prevent the spool from unwinding, maintain tension on the wire until after step 5. - 3.
 Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
-Thread the wire through the In-going guide tube (4), over the drive roll (3), and into the out-going guide tube (5). - Close the idle roll arm and latch the spring loaded pressure arm (2) in place.
-Rotate the spool counterclockwise if required in order to take up extra slack in the wire.
+Thread the wire through the ingoing guide tube (4), over the drive roll (3), and into the outgoing guide tube (5).
+Check the alignment of the wire over the drive roll groove and adjust if necessary.
+If alignment adjustment is necessary use the allen wrench provided to loosen the drive roll, move it to the desired position and then retighten. - Close the idle roll arm (2) and latch the spring loaded pressure arm (1) in place.
+Rotate the spool counterclockwise if required to take up extra slack in the wire. - 6.
+The idle roll pressure adjustment wing nut is factory set to approximately five full turns from where the wing nut first engages the threads of the pressure arm (1).
+If feeding problems occur because the wire is flattened excessively, turn the pressure adjustment counter-clockwise to reduce distortion of the wire.
+Slightly less pressure may be required when using 0.023 0.025" (0,6 mm) wire.
+If the drive roll slips while feeding wire, the pressure should be increased until the wire feeds properly.